sankari-cs/NETWORKWALKS-B083-WK2-PENETRATION-TESTING--FOOTPRINTING-/README.md

 All activities documented in this repository are intended for **educational and authorized cybersecurity testing**.

-Reconnaissance and security-testing techniques should only be performed against:
+Testing should only be performed against:

-* Systems you own
+- Systems you own
-* Lab environments
+- Authorized lab environments
-* CTF platforms
+- CTF platforms
-* Targets for which explicit authorization has been provided
+- Targets for which explicit permission has been provided

 Unauthorized scanning, enumeration, or testing may violate applicable laws, policies, or terms of service.